Six Bells: History and description

-The village of Six Bells developed in part of Llanhilleth parish during the mid 19th-century, with the growth of the coal industry in the area.
+The village of Six Bells developed in part of Llanhilleth parish during the mid-19th century, with the growth of the coal industry in the area.
 It may have gained its name from the Six Bells public house.
 Employment would originally have centred around the Hafod Fan pit, which was later replaced by the larger Arael Griffin colliery, which opened in 1898 and later became known as Six Bells Colliery.
 The village was incorporated into Abertillery Urban District and, in the early years of the 20th-century, Alexandra Road and Richmond Road were built which joined Six Bells with Abertillery town to the north.
 Most of the houses of Six Bells lie immediately east of the River Ebbw.

 Six Bells Halt railway station closed in 1962.

+Six Bells is the most Easterly Human settlement in Blaenau Gwent.

 According to the 2011 census the population of Six Bells was 2,396 (with 198 being able to read, speak or write Welsh).